 Experts from science and politics discuss the contribution of religion(s) to the European project

 The research platform "Religion and Transformation in Contemporary European Society" (RaT), based at University of Vienna, is announcing its international congress "Rethinking Europe with(out) Religion" in 2013, February 20 to 23, in Vienna.
 RaT has invited leading European philosophers, sociologists, political scientists and theologians to reflect on the political role of religions for the European unification process in times of crisis.
-The congress is opened by Martin Riesebrodt, Professor for "Religion and Politics in the Contemporary World", Graduate Institute of International and Development Studies in Geneva.
+The congress is opened by Romano Prodi, former President of the European Commission.

 In the face of the Euro-crisis intellectuals such as Jürgen Habermas have criticized a relapse in nationalist paradigms.
 They plea to change track for Europe and "to broaden the public discussion which has been restricted to economic questions so far."

 The meaning of Europe to theology and history of philosophy

 Kurt Appel, Systematic Theologian at University of Vienna and Speaker of the research platform, agrees: "The European unification process is a historical project which has not existed so far.
 Trying to bring together the different historical experiences of religions and states to develop a common humanistic vision for Europe as a paradigm of a plural global community is unique."
 Appel states that, from the perspective of theology and history of philosophy, the unification process of the last decades has to be interpreted in terms of a Kairos (Ancient Greek for "now or never") of universal meaning, which churches and religious communities should not exclude themselves.
 However, so far they have rarely considered the theological, historical and philosophical meaning of Europe.
 In the face of the Nobel Prize for Peace for the European Union it is time to face this challenge and to reflect scientifically on the contribution of religion(s) to the European project.